 Family Garden Programs

 In the Ruth Rea Howell Family Garden, The Edible Academy provides hands-on gardening activities from April through October, encouraging little ones and adults alike to play in the dirt.
 Hands-On Gardening Activities take place every afternoon, with topics that change monthly.
-The Children's Gardening Program kicks off its fall classes on September 12.
-Mario Batali's Kitchen Gardens are open through November 1, while Cooking Demonstrations run throughout early fall on select days in the Whole Foods Market® Family Garden Kitchen.
+The Children's Gardening Program kicks off its spring classes on March 26.
+Mario Batali's Kitchen Gardens open May 3, while Cooking Demonstrations start May 4 for select days in the Whole Foods Market® Family Garden Kitchen.
 With new gardening programs and special events all year round, you'll always have a reason to come back.

 Children's Gardening Program